pravinyo/website/_drafts/2023-04-29-code-smell-in-unit-test.md

 ...
 ```
+Above refactored code looks pretty nice compared to the earlier test, but still there are many asserts.

-> A test should have at max 5 assertion per function but as a best practice it should include single assertion per test. **if assertions count > 5, it means you are doing something different and it is complex.**
+> A test should have at max 5 assertion per function but as a best practice it should have single assertion per test. **<u>if assertions count > 5, it means you are doing something different and it is complex.</u>**
 {: .prompt-warning }

-Following single assertion per test principle, we can further decompose our test.
+Following single assertion per test rule, we can further decompose our test.
 Let’s take **test_something_for_client_creation** test in last step and further break it down to smaller test.

 ```java
 @Test